RahulPorel/Todo-List-Make-Life-Easier/readme.md

 2. Mark a task as complete by clicking on it.
 Click again to mark it as incomplete.
 3. Edit a task by clicking the edit icon next to it.
 Press "Enter" after editing to save changes.
 4. Delete a task by clicking the delete icon next to it.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/new-feature`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Add new feature'`).
-5. Push to the branch (`git push origin feature/new-feature`).
-6. Create a new Pull Request.

 ## Installation